thoughts coming from inside my head

 • Shattered Soul

 I thought my soul had died, and become a small black stone, piercing my heart.
 I decided to dig it up to examine it, even though I feared I might bleed to death.
 Stumbling through dark caverns I found my soul wasn’t dead only shattered.
-As I searched for missing pieces, splintered fractured fairy tales
+As I searched for missing pieces, splintered fractured fairy tales arose, and this became a treasure hunt for jigsaw puzzle pieces with multi-colored feelings buried in the oddest places.
+1970’s

 Read more